 Hello and welcome to my first post on the Student Speak blog!
-I will be your connection to the faculties at the university this year and for my first post I will be talking about my own faculty—Social Sciences and Humanities (SSH).
+I will be your connection to the faculties at the university this year and for my first post I will be talking about my own faculty—Social Science and Humanities (SSH).
 One of the advantages of attending the University of Ontario Institute of Technology is its opportunities for experiential learning and research.
 SSH offers lots of ways for students to get experience in their field before they even complete their undergraduate degree!Each program in SSH offers a practicum to eligible students in their fourth year, which is one of the main reasons that I decided to come here.
 Students have the opportunity to put in 100 hours of fieldwork in a community organization.
 All programs in the faculty also offer an Honours Thesis option in fourth year.
 This option is where students can put together their own research project with the help of a professor, which is really great experience for anyone thinking of attending graduate school.

 The Forensic Psychology program offers a course called Directed Laboratory Research, where you can work with a professor on their research and gain valuable experience this way—this is actually something that I am doing this year!
 Communication and Digital Media studies offers a Capstone option where students can apply their knowledge.
 They are the only program in SSH to do this.
 Legal Studies also offers a Legal Studies Integrating project, which is an upper-level research seminar!

 Here are some interesting projects that faculty and students have been working on: